Asraf-JS/M365-Copilot-Workshop/04-copilot-pages/prompts.md

 Write each section with real content based on the research above.
 Keep the language clear and suitable for non-technical staff.
 Aim for 600 to 800 words total.
+Use pages for this task.
 ```

 **Option B — If you are starting from scratch:**